We are currently in transition between websites, so we apologize in advance for any missing content or functionality.

-The Science and Technology Wing (STWing, pronounced /stwɪŋ/, like "string") is a collection of several hundred undergraduates, graduate students, professors, and alumni at the University of Pennsylvania.
+The Science and Technology Wing (STWing,) is a collection of several hundred undergraduates, graduate students, professors, and alumni at the University of Pennsylvania.
 Our members share a strong interest in the science and technology which permeates our everyday lives, not to mention a sense of humor.

 What do we do?